okd-project/okd/Guides/UPI/vSphere_terraform/README.md

 ## Build a Cluster

-1. Create an `install-config.yaml` in an empty folder.
+1. Create an `install-config.yaml`.
+Copy it in the folder `./install-dir`.
+Create a backup of it because it gets deleted in the next step.

    ```yaml
    apiVersion: v1